hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 ```

 As far as I know the best options for doing this are to define a custom
-`struct` type,
+`struct` type;
-to make type assertions on values from channels,
+to coerce both success and error values to `interface{}`,
+and use a type switch to distinguish success and error on the other end of the
+channel;
-or to send success values and errors over separate channels.
+or to send success and error values over two parallel channels.

 Another consequence is that there is no good way to define methods on multiple
 return values,